-The circle indicate the subject of this chapter
+The red circle indicates the subject of this chapter

-Both Katana and Wakizashi have well-balanced shape.
-Hizen area tends to make a sword with Chu-Suguha-Hoture (medium width straight Hamon with the frayed look) with fine Nie (沸).
-Boshi has a standard and ordinary clean line with the tempered line of uniform width.
-Shinto sword with Chu-Suguha is often made by Hizen Tadayoshi (肥前忠吉).
-Very fine Ji-tetsu (surface), sometimes called Nukame-Hada.
+Both Katana and Wakizashi in Hizen have a well-balanced shape.
+Hizen area tends to make swords with Chu-suguha-hotsure (a medium-width straight Hamon that looks like frayed fabric.) with fine Nie (沸).
+The Boshi has a regular clean line with uniform width tempered line, as shown in the illustration below.
+If you see a Shinto sword which has Chu-suguha Hamon and a Boshi that looks like the one below, it is often made by Hizen Tadayoshi (肥前忠吉).
+Very fine Ji-hada (surface), sometimes called Nukame-hada.

-The sword made in Satsuma has a sound shape on both Katana and Wakizashi.
-Kissaki (the point area) is stretched.
-Yakidashi (a few inches of the tempered area above Machi ) is small irregular that is similar to Koto.
-Hamon is O-midare with coarse Nie.
-Togari-ba (pointed design) appears with coarse Nie.
-Mino school often have Togari-ba.
+The swords made in Satsuma have a solid look for both katana and wakizashi.
+Kissaki (the top pointed area) is a little stretched.
+Yakidashi (a few inches above Machi ) shows a small irregular Hamon.
+Hamon is O-midare with coarse Nie called Ara-nie.
+The Ara-nie forms Togari-ba (pointed pattern, see the drawing below).
 One of the characteristics of this region is Satsuma-nie.
-It means that the coarse Nie around Hamon continued into Ji-hada area.
-Inside Hamon, sometimes shows a thick line shaped like lightning.
-This is called Satsuma-no-Imozuru (sweet potato vine of Satsuma).
-This is the biggest characteristic of Satsuma sword.
-Boshi has a narrow tempered line with the small irregular pattern, similar to Koto, this is called Satsuma-Boshi.
-On Jitetsu (surface) Satsuma-gane (薩摩金) sometimes shows that is a dark line like Chikei .
+That is, the Ara-nie around hamon continues and blends into the Ji-hada area.
+Therefore, the border between Ha-nie and Ji-nie is unclear.
+Inside the Hamon sometimes shows a thick line shaped like lightning.
+This line is called Satsuma-no-imozuru (sweet potato vine).
+This is the most prominent feature of the Satsuma sword.
+Boshi has a narrow-tempered line with a small irregular pattern.
+This is called Satsuma-boshi.
+On the Ji-hada surface, Chikei (a long dark line like) appears.
+This is called Satsuma-gane (薩摩金).